-Inclusion, Diversity, Equity, and Accessibility
+Inclusion, Diversity, Equity, Accessibility, and Sustainability

 Taliesin Preservation’s vision is to converge around architecture, nature, agriculture, and culture.
 We are committed to improving the inclusiveness and diversity within these disciplines, our audiences, and our teams.
 We acknowledge that the experiences we offer become more authentic when we embrace a variety of perspectives and ideas.